 mysound.wav in your favorite media player.
 It should sound like this:

-Sawtooth waves are so named for their appearance, because their waveform looks like the edge of a saw.
-They also have a buzzy sound, which is appropriate.
-A naked saw wave makes a nice synth bass sound if used at lower frequencies (say 110Hz).
-Along with square and triangle waves, they are prized in subtractive synthesis.
+Sawtooth waves are named for their appearance, because their waveform looks like the edge of a saw.
+A naked saw wave can make a nice synth bass sound if used at lower frequencies (say 110Hz).
+Along with square and triangle waves, they are useful in subtractive synthesis.

 The waveform for each period consists of a straight line ramp going from a sample with maximum amplitude to the a sample with minimum amplitude (or vice versa).
 When the next period begins, the waveform jumps back up to the starting point and repeats.